Navigation Keys: A Bridge Between Three Worlds

 }

-The practical consequence: developers working on a new screen sometimes needed to inject four or five different navigation interfaces, and they had no way to know if the method they needed already existed somewhere under a different name. openSmartTour appeared in both AtlasNavigation and HighlightNavigation.
-It was easy to create duplicates because there was no central registry of navigation capabilities.
+Business logic wearing a navigation costume.
+And the practical cost was real: developers building a new screen sometimes needed to inject four or five different navigation interfaces, with no way to know if a method they needed already existed under a different name. openSmartTour lived in both AtlasNavigation and HighlightNavigation.

 Voyager calls them Screen objects.
-Appyx uses Node objects.
-Decompose has Component objects.
-Compose Destinations generates Direction objects.
-Our own Guia framework used NavigationKey — a Parcelable data class or object that lived on the backstack.
+Decompose uses Component objects.
+Our Compose framework (Guia) used NavigationKey — a Parcelable data class living on the backstack.

 graph TD

-A key is just a Parcelable data class that carries everything a screen needs to start:
+A navigation key is a Parcelable data class (or object) that carries everything a screen needs.
+The key itself is agnostic about how it will be displayed:

 interface NavigationKey : Parcelable